Tlingit language: Vowels

 But when the perfective prefix ÿu- is word-initial, the glottal stop appears to ensure that the word begins with a consonant.

+In contrast, when prefixed with i-, the same verbal root (tʼaa, 'hot') becomes yatʼaa /[jatʼaː]/ rather than *itʼaa /[ʔitʼaː]/.

 Tone

 Tone is contrastive in all dialects of Tlingit but Tongass.
 In the Northern and Transitional dialects, there are high and low tones, and in the Southern dialect there is an additional falling tone.
 Rather than tone, Tongass Tlingit has a register system of vowel phonation and glottalization that corresponds to the tone systems of other dialects.
 An illustration of some of these correspondences can be seen below.